superseeker13/Dr.Gump/README.md

-A basic text based connect four game for testing and tranning a neural network
+A basic text based connect four game using the min max algorithm.